FBarrca/obsidian-handwritten-notes/README.md

 > The plugins backbone are **PDF files**, which are used to store the notes.
 This allows for a very fast and responsive experience, and allows for easy sharing of notes with other people and makes it more future proof, as PDF is a very well established format.

+> [!NOTE]
+> Please, if you own an iOS, macOS or Linux device, open an issue sharing your experience by opening an issue.
+I want to highlight the best editors for those platform in the README, but I don't own said devices.

 ## 🎥 Demo

 This is a demo of the plugin, showing how to create a new note, and how to annotate an existing note.
 It is a bit outdated, but the basic functionality is still the same.